edubruell/tidyllm/README.md

 temp_example |> groq(.temperature=0)# Same answer

 ```
+## Experimental features

+At the moment `ollama()` supports realtime streaming of reply tokens to the console while the model works.
+This is not super useful in the context of a data-analysis centered paper but might be added to other API-functions anyway.

 ## Future Work

-- **Tool use and json-mode:** Add support for models ability to use tools and structured json-output to directly create R lists and objects
+- **Tool use:** Add support for models ability to use tools
+- **Basic agent workflows:** Add support for some simple agent workflows similar to what `langchain` does.